 It was a mystery to the town’s folk how the fire started, but the cottage had been destroyed and both mother and daughter perished.
 But Rachel knew Annie was responsible after Annie’s departing spirit gave her all the details of her ghostly existence.
 A few days later, Thomas, a young poacher who had the misfortune to be in the woods when Rachel was looking for a companion, was found drowned in the hollow.
 The ghostly stories were renewed, there were frequent sightings and few people would go near the woods after dark.

 Industry began to develop in Locksford during the Victorian era and in 1901, work began on building rows of terraced houses for the expanding workforce.
 The houses stretched from the old town towards the woods and over the site of the old cottage.
 The stream was diverted and the hollow was dug out in 1921 to build a private swimming pool for the workers of a local industrial giant.
-Despite the rumours of ghostly sighting through the years, the legend had been long forgotten.
+Despite the rumours of ghostly sighting through the years, the legend had been almost forgotten.
 But that is about to change.
-It's 1967 and Rachel and her companion are about to prepare for their own departure.
+It's 1967 and Rachel and her companion are looking for their replacements.